Types Of Irrigation

 ⇛In the perennial system of irrigation, consistent and persistent water supply is assured to the crops as per the requirements of the crop, throughout the crop period.

 ⇛In this system of irrigation, water is supplied through canal distribution system taking-off from above a weir or a reservoir.

-⇛When irrigation is done by diverting the river runoff into the main canal by constructing a diversion weir or a barrage across the river, then it is called as direct irrigation.
+⇛When irrigation is done by diverting the river runoff into the main canal by constructing a diversion weir or a barrage across the river, then it is called direct irrigation.
 But if a dam is built across a river to store water during monsoons, so as to supply water in the off-taking channel during periods of low flow, then it is termed as storage irrigation.

 (b) Flood Irrigation:

-⇛In these types of irrigation method, the soil is kept submerged and fully flooded with water, so as to cause thorough saturation of the land.
+⇛ In this type of irrigation method, the soil is kept submerged and fully flooded with water, so as to cause thorough saturation of the land.

 ⇛It is commonly practiced in delta regions wherever the stream water level during the flood is sufficiently high to provide water to the land by flow, or partly by flow and partly by lift.